Cybersecurity The table below lists the frequency of leading digi... | Channels for Pearson+

 Observed Values

-Observed values refer to the actual data collected from a study or experiment.
-In the context of the table, these are the leading digits of interarrival traffic times, which represent the frequency of each digit as it appears in the dataset.
-Understanding observed values is crucial for comparing them against expected values to identify patterns or anomalies.
+Observed values refer to the actual counts or frequencies of data points collected from a specific dataset.
+In the context of the question, the observed value for the leading digit '2' is 62, which represents how many times '2' appears as the leading digit in the interarrival traffic times.
+These values are essential for comparison against expected values to assess conformity to theoretical distributions.

 Recommended video: